-Used in the context of "module aggregation", this means combining analogous types from multiple runtime modules into a single type.
+Used in the context of FRAME, "pallet aggregation" means combining analogous types from multiple runtime modules into a single type.
 This allows each module's analogous types to be represented.
 Currently there are six such data types:

-Call(a functor allowing a published function to be called with a set of arguments)
+Call- published functions that may be called with a set of arguments

 Voting system where voter can vote for as many candidates as desired.
 The candidate with highest overall amount of votes wins.
 Notably:

 - voting for all candidates is exactly equivalent to voting for none; and

 - it is possible to vote "against" a single candidate by voting for all other candidates.

 Authorities are the nodes who, as a collective, manage consensus on a blockchain network.
 In a proof-of-stake network (such as one using the Staking pallet from FRAME), authorities are determined through a token-weighted nomination/voting system.

 The terms "authorities" and "validators" may sometimes seem to refer the same thing.
 "Validators" is a broader term that can include other aspects of chain maintenance such as parachain validation.
 In general authorities are a (non-strict) subset of validators and many validators will be authorities.